UCANR-IGIS/degday/cran-comments.md

 This is a resubmission.
 In this version I have:

-* added a trailing slash to the following URL in the README.Rmd and README.md:
+* added https and a trailing slash to the following URL in the README.Rmd and README.md:

   * <https://github.com/ucanr-igis/degday/>